 Then all the usual questions, except about my shoes.
 Which people are now starting to apologize for asking about.

-And then an impromptu interview.
-The organiser of the school and milonga tells me that women have been teaching and marking tango in Berlin for a long time.
+And then provides an impromptu interview.
+She’s the organiser of the school and milonga.
+She tells me that women have been teaching and marking tango in Berlin for a long time.
 And then she dances with me.
 And was the most supportive nonjudgmental revel I’ve ever had in my arms.
-Several times she said “oh I just realised that, I was too late.” of course it was certainly my mark that was too late.
+Several times she said “oh I just realized that, I was too late.” of course it was certainly my mark that was too late.
 She simply wasn’t rigid about a perfect mark.

 But the two truly remarkable things about this milonga is that not only the host was friendly and welcoming, but the DJ as well.
 Usually this role authorises insulation.